ikercb2000/personal_projects/README.md

 # own_projects
-My own personal projects developed in the area of finance, economics and others
+My own personal projects of mathematics and statistics developed in the area of economics and finance.